Skip Navigation

 New York

-New York has released Part 494, a proposed amendment to the Climate Leadership and Community Protection Act (CLCPA).
-The proposed rulemaking does not require the replacement of any existing equipment or product before the end of its useful life.
+New York has released Part 494, an approved rule to the Climate Leadership and Community Protection Act (CLCPA).
+The approved rulemaking does not require the replacement of any existing equipment or product before the end of its useful life.

 The new rules also establish new requirements for leak inspections, leak repairs, recordkeeping, and leak reporting for owners and operators.